 One week after the accident, no changes were implemented to the construction site.
 The father demanded that the City of Albuquerque improve public safety.

 He thinks the steel plate covering the manhole is not adequate protection since anyone can easily take it off.
 But the city can’t change the covers because if it was heavier it would be hard to get off if there was an accident.
 The city says increased patrol went up in the construction area.

 There are 150,000 construction site accident injuries each year according to the Bureau of Labor Statistics.
 The National Institute for Occupational Safety and Health reported in 2005 that 1,224 construction workers died on the job over the course of one year, making the construction industry the most dangerous in the world.

-If you as a passer-by have been harmed by construction, or as a worker have been injured, contact W.T.
-Johnson today to see how our personal injury lawyers can help you get the justice you deserve.
+If you as a passer-by have been injured in a construction accident, or as a worker have been injured, contact Crowe Arnold & Majors, LLP today to see how our personal injury lawyers can help you get the justice you deserve.